miramliu/IVIM_Fitting_Methods/README.md

 - minimum mean square error estimator as the mean of the posterior distribution

+ALGORITHM 5
+- segmented fit with f and D held, D* fit in the second run

+ALGORITHM 6
+- segmented fit with f and D held, D* fit in the second run
+- also forced D* upper bound (unlike algo5)

+ALGORITHM 7
+- segmented fit with f and D held, D* fit in the second run
+- but also forced D* upper bound (unlike algo5)
+- and not in log space (unlike algo6)

 AnomalousDiffusion_BiexponentialFitSimulation.ipynb
 Python 3.11 (Anaconda inc) code that generates anisotropic anomalous diffusion signal using simulated ellipsoids and the anomalous diffusion bi-exponential equation.